Crypto players welcome tax move for legitimising bets on risky assets, even as law awaits | Business

 Rameesh Kailasam, CEO of IndiaTech.org, said the move to consider cryptocurrency and NFTs as virtual digital assets is a welcome move. ''However, more clarity needs to emerge on taxation for one trading in crypto as an exchange.
 Also, the cost of acquisition clarity is a must to ensure all related costs to enable the transaction are considered.

 ''The tax rate should ideally have been around 20 per cent instead of 30 per cent as it can potentially become a deterrent for many trading in India,'' he added.
-Keyur Patel, co-founder and chairman of GuardianLink and BeyondLife.Club, said virtual assets lumped into one by the government implies that crypto and NFTs are under the same bucket. ''NFTs are nascent in its class and such taxation only creates more friction in the developing ecosystem,'' Patel added.
+Keyur Patel, co-founder and chairman of GuardianLink and BeyondLife.Club, said virtual assets lumped into one by the government implies that crypto and NFTs are under the same bucket. ''NFTs are nascent in its classes and with such taxation, (it) will have to eventually adjust to grow the developing ecosystem,'' Patel added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)